scferrada/starter-hugo-academic/content/publication/2025-iswc-calisto-GQ+sim/index.md

 ---
-title: "Extending SPARQL with Similarity Joins"
+title: "Graph Querying or Similarity Search?
+Both!"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Vicente Calisto
   - admin
-  - Benjamin Bustos
+  - Gonzalo Navarro
+  - Juan L. Reutter
+  - Juan Pablo Sánchez
-  - Aidan Hogan
+  - Domagoj Vrgoč

 # Author notes (optional)
 #author_notes:
 #  - 'Equal contribution'
 #  - 'Equal contribution'

-date: '2020-10-01T00:00:00Z'
+date: '2025-07-30T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).